September 6, 2019

 When that date rolls around, I show up—and so does he.

-Eve Rodsky is the upcoming author of “Fair Play“, a life-management system to help couples rebalance the domestic workload by introducing a new vocabulary and a collaborative approach to communicating that keeps the conversation going.
+Eve Rodsky is the author of “Fair Play“, a life-management system to help couples rebalance the domestic workload by introducing a new vocabulary and a collaborative approach to communicating that keeps the conversation going.